 The roof is one of the most important parts of the house when you talk about protection.
 It needs to withstand the worst weather possible, whether it’s intense sunlight, strong winds, hailstorms or even cyclones.
 It should be resistant to wear and tear because you need it at it’s best condition year in and year out.
 Also, for economical reasons, you would want your roof to last for a long time because roofing does not come cheap.

-We all know what a nightmare termites can inflict to properties, especially those that are located in high-risk areas around Australia.
+We all know what a nightmare termites can inflict on properties, especially those that are located in high-risk areas around Australia.
 Termites like wooden homes found in damp and humid places.
 They thrive and breed in these areas, and it is very difficult to detect their presence at first.
-Only when your home gets badly infected of termites will you be able to know for sure.
+Only when your home gets badly infected with termites will you be able to know for sure.

 Do you notice cracks and concrete crumbles in your property?
 How about rust coming out of concrete?
 You might think that these are just a result of the usual wear and tear of the building, but there could be more serious reasons behind them.

-There has always been a misconception that homes made of concrete slabs are impenetrable by termites.
-This led to homeowners choosing to pass over the pest inspection on their properties, which is of course, an ill-advised move.
+There has been a misconception that homes constructed of concrete slabs are impenetrable by termites.
+This has led to homeowners choosing to pass on the pest inspection on their properties, which is of course, an ill-advised move.